 Here’s an example: Through my resume reviewing experience, I have seen people with similar backgrounds represent them in largely different ways.
 One candidate might provide a one-liner listing of the experience hoping it will speak for itself (e.g., “Lead volunteer team”), while others will use it to their advantage (e.g., Lead a volunteer team of 5 to provide consulting services to a nonprofit which ultimately led to a 20% increase in fundraising).

 The lesson: For every statement you make on your resume, see how you can take it a few steps further to describe how awesome you are.
-While showing off can be difficult to do, it is really important for landing a job in consulting—as is putting in the work to make your resume stand out from the pack.
+While showing off can be difficult to do, it is really important for standing out—and continuing through the process to land a consulting interview.